Contemporary Eco-House In Perthshire, Scotland

-The proposed split level eco-house, will be constructed using Kingspan TEK Structural Insulated Panels (SIPS) system and will be highly energy efficient, limiting all future energy bills for the occupants.
-The house has 2 main elements, the first is the L-shaped 2 storey accommodation element and the second is a large sweeping single storey curved entertaining area.
-The elements are linked by a large 2 storey atrium which gives access to all areas of the home.
+The house has two main elements; the first is the L-shaped 2-storey accommodation element, and the second is a large sweeping single-storey curved entertaining area.
+The elements are linked by a large 2-storey atrium which gives access to all areas of the home.

-The timber and stone clad eco-house will start on site construction works in March 2017 with an expected build programme of 6 months.
+The timber and stone-clad eco-house started on-site construction works in March 2017 with an expected build programme of 6 months.

 This house won BuildIt Awards Best SIPs House 2018, with Contractor SIPS Scotland.